Skip to content

 2. A decrease in mobility: stiffness in daily movements, more frequent joint pain.

-3. Differences between marine, animal and plant collagen
+3. Differences between marine, animal, and plant collagen

-The dietary supplement market offers three main sources of collagen: marine collagen, animal-derived collagen (bovine or porcine), and “plant collagen” (which, technically, is not true collagen, since it is extracted from plant or fungal sources).
+The dietary supplement market offers three main sources of collagen: marine collagen, animal-derived collagen (bovine or porcine), and “plant collagen” (which, technically, is not real collagen, since it is extracted from plant or fungal sources).

 1. Marine Collagen